-I also spoke to Finlay Craig and Loraine Clarke but due to time constraints during the day these conversations were cut short but still had valuable nuggets of information within them.
-I really appreciate how much work and time went into getting these amazing people into our studio, they were all incredible resources to be able to draw inspiration from.
+I also spoke to Finlay Craig and Loraine Clarke, but due to time constraints during the day these conversations were cut short though they still had valuable nuggets of information within them.
+I really appreciate how much work and time went into getting these amazing people into our studio; they were all incredible resources to be able to draw inspiration from.

 Towards the end of the week I attended a writing workshop in the Cooper Gallery.
 The workshop was called TypeCast and was hosted by Kirsty Hendry.
 The workshop focused on using tarot-card like prompts to encourage the user to engage in a certain type of creative writing.

 I thought the workshop brought out some interesting thoughts that I would never have explored without the prompting.
 This made me think about how I am going to design exercises for my own workshops and what kind of responses I might get from them.
-The design of the tarot cards was really fantastic and I’d really like to have a similar deck of cards for activities in the future.
-I wish Kirsty well with the rest of her project and I’m really glad I got to explore some ideas with her.
+The design of the tarot cards was really fantastic, and I’d really love to have a similar deck of cards for activities in the future.
+I wish Kirsty well with the rest of her project, and I’m really glad I got to explore some ideas with her.